ckeditor/ckeditor5/docs/getting-started/setup/loading-cdn-resources.md

 }
 ```

-Note that unless the `checkPluginLoaded` callback is used, the keys in the `plugins` object must match the names of the global object the plugins use.
+Note that unless the `checkPluginLoaded` callback is used, the keys in the `plugins` object must match the names of the global object used by the plugins.
 As shown in the example above, we used the `checkPluginLoaded` to be able to access the plugin using the `YetAnotherPlugin` key, while the plugin itself assigns to the `window.PLUGIN_NAME` property.

 With this configuration, the object returned by this function will have the following properties: